airbytehq/airbyte/docs/operator-guides/refreshes.md

 ## Refresh and Retain Records

 Refresh and Retain Records Syncs keep the records you had previously, and merge in the new data from this sync onward with the data previously stored in your destination.
-Using a Refresh and Retain Records Sync with a Deduplicated Sync mode is the best way to recover from an unreliable source.
+Using a Refresh and Retain Records Sync with a Deduplicated Sync mode is the best way to recover from an unreliable (e.g. lossy or buggy) source.

 :::warning